List and Management of Built-in PHP Extension Modules (ServBay)

 1

-- This Extension tab manages the commonly used extensions that are precompiled and integrated by ServBay.
+- The Extension tab in ServBay only manages commonly used extensions that come pre-compiled and integrated with ServBay.

-- If you need to load third-party extensions (such as ionCube Loader or other
+- If you need to load third-party PHP extensions (such as a specific version of ionCube Loader or other

 .so